WilliamBattsIII/doubleword/doc/CPU.md

 ### system setup
 By default, the `doubleword` emulator is set up with 32 MB of RAM.
 As listed in `IO.md`, peripherals are disabled via the power controller and must be initialized before use.
 ### firmware setup
 The `doubleword` architecture has a 3-step boot process.
 First, a firmware program stored in ROM is loaded into memory beginning at `0x1000`.
 At this point, CPU execution begins.
 All general-purpose registers are zeroed out, in addition to `%itp`.
 Interrupts are disabled.
-The stack pointer is set to to the next 32-bit boundary below the loading point of the firmware, at `0x0FFC`, as it grows downward in memory.
+The stack pointer is set to to the next 4-byte boundary below the loading point of the firmware, at `0xFFC` (stack grows downward in memory)
 ### system initialization
 The firmware initializes hardware and prepares the computer for the second part of the boot process.
 The last thing that the system firmware does is scan for any attached hard drives marked as bootable.
 If multiple are found, a menu is shown which will ask the user to pick a volume.
 If just one is found, it will automatically be booted.
 If there are no bootable drives, the firmware will display an error and hang. (note to self: add more types of storage later?)